Relations Among Different Inequality Measures in Complex Systems: From Kinetic Exchange to Earthquake Models: Introduction

-Together, these analyses provide a unified quantitative perspective on how inequality evolves across these models that governed by very different microscopic rules.
+The motivation for considering such a broad class of models is to test whether the Lorenz-based inequality measures $g$, $p$, and $k$ capture only domain-specific properties or whether they provide a common statistical framework across systems with very different microscopic dynamics.
+Wealth-exchange models and earthquake-generating models arise in completely different physical contexts, yet both produce highly heterogeneous distributions with dominant tails.
+This makes them natural candidates for a unified comparative study.
+In particular, while these indices quantify wealth concentration in socio-economic systems, they can also characterize the concentration of overlaps or avalanche sizes in geophysical systems, thereby linking inequality growth and the approach to extreme events within the same quantitative language.
+Together, these analyses provide a unified quantitative perspective on how inequality evolves across these models that are governed by very different microscopic rules.
 We can see how tuning a small number of parameters systematically shapes these outcomes.
 The paper is organized as follows: Section~\ref{sec:2} introduces the Lorenz curves and the inequality measures investigated in this study.
 Section~\ref{sec:3} outlines the four models and the corresponding simulation framework.
 Section~\ref{sec:4} presents the numerical results and analysis.
-Finally, Section~\ref{sec:5} offers a brief summery of the main results obtained and the concluding remarks.
+Finally, Section~\ref{sec:5} offers a brief summary of the main results obtained and the concluding remarks.